 What is a Meat Thermometer?

-A meat thermometer is an instrument that is inserted in the meat to check its internal temperature and doneness.
+A meat thermometer is an instrument that is inserted into the meat to check its internal temperature and doneness.
 It consists of a probe that has sensors that detect the temperature.
 The probe is inserted into the thickest part in the center of the meat to get the right temperature.

 Types of Meat Thermometers: